 In the case of government officials, before you provide any gift, meal, travel, or entertainment or other similar type of item, be sure that it complies with our Global Financial Crimes Policy.

-Any request made to you or to another employee for an improper payment, or any action taken or threatened by a government official with the intent of obtaining an improper payment should be reported immediately to the Privacy and Compliance Team (ASKCompliance) or the Corporate Ethics Officer.
+Any request made to you or to another employee for an improper payment, or any action taken or threatened by a government official with the intent of obtaining an improper payment should be reported immediately to the Corporate Ethics Officer.

-Supplier relations
+Supplier Relations